Louis the Blind: Early reign

-Born c.880, Louis was the son of Boso, the usurper king of Provence, and Ermengard, a daughter of Emperor Louis II.
-As a boy of seven, Louis succeeded to the throne of his father Boso as King of Provence upon Boso's death on 11 January 887.
-The kingdom Louis inherited was much smaller than his father's, as it did not include Upper Burgundy (lost to Rudolph I of Burgundy), nor any of French Burgundy, absorbed by Richard the Justiciar, Duke of Burgundy.
-This meant that the kingdom of Provence was restricted to the environs of Vienne.
-The Provençal barons elected Ermengard to act as his regent, with the support of Louis's uncle, Richard the Justiciar.
+His kingdom was smaller than his father's initial realm, as it did not include Upper Burgundy (lost to Rudolph I of Burgundy), nor any of West-Frankish Burgundy, absorbed by Richard the Justiciar, Duke of Burgundy.
+This meant that Louis′ kingdom was restricted to the environs of Vienne and Provençal regions.
+Since he was still young, local barons elected Ermengard to act as his regent, with the support of Louis's uncle, Richard the Justiciar.
+In 894, Louis himself did homage to Arnulf.